Brightify/DataMapper/README.md

 }
 ```

 `polymorphicKey` represents the key mentioned above.
 (Where to look for a name of the type.) `polymorphicKey` can be overriden.
-That allows each type to be identified with key and name combination.
+That allows each type to be identified with the key and name combination.
 It is not defined what happens if more than one key is present in `SupportedType` with valid names!
 There can be multiple subtypes with the same key or name as long as the combination is unique.

-`polymorphicInfo` defines type name and its subtypes (they don't have to be direct subtypes).
+`polymorphicInfo` defines the type name and its subtypes (they don't have to be direct subtypes).
 It cannot be checked if these types are really subtypes but this won't be a problem if you use `GenericPolymorphicInfo` which does that check.
 If registered subtype is not a real subtype then `StaticPolymorph` will ignore it (but don't rely on this behavior).
-When `StaticPolymorp` resolves subtypes it relies only on information provided by `polymorphicInfo`, so subtypes which are not registered in input type (or in registered subtype) don't exist for it.
-To prevent potential misuse it is prohibited to use `Polymorphic` as input type if it does not override `polymorphicInfo` (as seen in example below).
+When `StaticPolymorph` resolves subtypes it relies only on information provided by `polymorphicInfo`, so subtypes which are not registered in input type (or in registered subtype) don't exist for it.
+To prevent potential misuse it is prohibited to use `Polymorphic` as input type if it does not override `polymorphicInfo` (as is seen in the example below).

 `Polymorphic` provides method `createPolymorphicInfo()` which returns `GenericPolymorphicInfo`.
-This method has optional parameter `name` which represents the polymorphic name of the type (default value is real name of the type). `GenericPolymorphicInfo` allows you to register subtypes with overloads of `register()` and `with()` (`with()` returns `self` to allow chaining).
+This method has optional parameter `name` which represents the polymorphic name of the type (default value the is real name of the type). `GenericPolymorphicInfo` allows you to register subtypes with overloads of `register()` and `with()` (`with()` returns `self` to allow chaining).

 **Example**